• Home

 When pressed repeatedly on his claim of foreign influence, he didn’t offer any evidence.
 But his tirade against the justices, including a few who were appointed by Trump, sets up a potentially dicey situation coming just days before his State of the Union address.

-Trump used IEEPA to impose so-called reciprocal tariffs on global trading partners as well as tariffs on China, Canada and Mexico related to the fentanyl trade.
+Trump used the IEEPA to impose so-called reciprocal tariffs on global trading partners as well as tariffs on China, Canada, and Mexico related to the fentanyl trade.

 But he has invoked separate tariffs under other laws, and Trump vowed Friday that he can use them to replace the levies the high court struck down.

-He also said the administration would initiate investigations under section 301 of the 1974 law that are meant to combat unfair trade practices or violations of trade agreements.
+He also said the administration would initiate investigations under Section 301 of the 1974 law, which is meant to combat unfair trade practices or violations of trade agreements.
 The tariffs can’t be enacted until the investigations are complete, which could take two to three months under an expedited process.

 Trump has used tariffs as a linchpin of his trade and economic agenda, including as leverage to negotiate deals with top economies.